 - Memorize scripture together.
 We often fail to realize or forget that the Bible is filled with sexual intimacy.
 Song of Solomon is an entire book in the Bible about two lovers.
 Read it together out loud and work on memorizing your favorite verses.
 My husband memorized Proverbs 5:18–19 and quotes it almost daily.
 “May your fountain be blessed, and may you rejoice in the wife of your youth.
 A loving doe, a graceful deer, may her breasts satisfy you always, may you ever be intoxicated with her love.”

 I realize some of these ideas will not work for everyone.
 My husband and I are almost three years into marriage, have no kids, and just moved into our own house.
-Some of the ideas above are impossible during different life stages and in different homes, but others could work perfectly.
+Some of the ideas above are impossible during different life stages and in different homes.
+Which one will work for you?
 A few of the ideas are simple tasks that may take time, but the investment into your love life will be worth the sacrifice.
 I pray that one benefit that comes from this quarantine season is that marriages will grow closer in intimacy.

 You may also find the following resources helpful: